Get to know the fish and their habitats

 Drift diving often makes it difficult to look closely at the reef, but stop and look whenever you can, because invertebrates are a weird and funky family that will delight and repel you.
 A fascinating variety of shapes, textures and colours keep you guessing why they are as they are.

 They far, far outnumber the fish.
 Molluscs, crustaceans, sea urchins, sea squirts, starfish, sponges, cucumbers, nudibranchs and on and on; the more you look the more pleasure you will get.
-The nudibranchs are the favourites of many a divedive instructor and marine biologist.
+The nudibranchs are the favourites of many a dive instructor and marine biologist.
 It’s as if every season’s Paris catwalk has been predicted in the colours and shapes of these beauties.